alexchenhz/salary-negotation/README.md

 python job_search.py --num-candidates <int> --num-employers <int> --max-budget <int> --max-num-iters <int>
 ```

 This will create a new directory `ray_results` which will store the information from training the reinforcement learning policies.
+An example of the training data output is provided in `ray_results_example`, trained on an environment with 5 candidates, 5 employers, a maximum budget of 200, and a max number of iterations of 40.

 By default, this will use the TensorFlow job search model.
 Use TensorBoard to view the training metrics.